ahxxm/serverless-audio-transcriber/README.md

 # Serverless Transcriber

-This repo uses [faster-whisper](https://github.com/SYSTRAN/faster-whisper) to transcribe podcasts serverlessly and efficiently: 1 minute -> 60 minutes audio, using `large-v3-turbo`.
+This repo uses [nano-parakeet](https://github.com/andimarafioti/nano-parakeet) to transcribe podcasts serverlessly and efficiently: 20 seconds -> 60 minutes audio, using `parakeet-tdt-0.6b-v3`.
 Some codes are from the official Modal example.

 ## Deploy

-This can be hosted serverlessly on Modal or Runpod, the caller might reside in AWS Lambda or wherever it fits.
+This can be hosted serverlessly on Modal, the caller might reside in AWS Lambda or wherever it fits.

 ### Modal